-The sixth Sunday after the Feast of Holy Pascha is observed by the Orthodox Church as the Sunday of the Blind Man.
+The sixth Sunday of Holy Pascha is observed by the Orthodox Church as the Sunday of the Blind Man.
 The day commemorates the miracle of Christ healing the man who was blind since birth.
 The biblical story of this event is found in the Gospel of Saint John 9:1-41.

 |Icon of the Healing of the Paralytic, used with permission from Theologic|

 The Lord Jesus was coming from the Temple on the Sabbath, when, while walking in the way, He saw the blind man mentioned in today's Gospel.
 This man had been born thus from his mother's womb, that is, he had been born without eyes (see Saint John Chrysostom, Homily LVI on Matthew; Saint Irenaeus, Against Heresies, Book V:15; and the Second Exorcism of Saint Basil the Great).
 When the disciples saw this, they asked their Teacher, "Who did sin, this man, or his parents, that he was born blind?"
 They asked this because when the Lord had healed the paralytic at the Sheep's Pool, He had told him, "Sin no more, lest a worse thing come unto thee" (John 5:14); so they wondered, if sickness was caused by sin, what sin could have been the cause of his being born without eyes.
 But the Lord answered that this was for the glory of God.
 Then the God-man spat on the ground and made clay with the spittle.
 He anointed the eyes of the blind man and said to him, "Go, wash in the Pool of Siloam."
 Siloam (which means "sent") was a well-known spring in Jerusalem used by the inhabitants for its waters, which flowed to the eastern side of the city and collected in a large pool called "the Pool of Siloam."